• US-remote Web3 gaming UX: what founders actually want to see (wallet flows, HUD speed, NFT inventory states)

 • BlockchainMentorYagiz

-The biggest shift you’ll feel is learning to design clarity under pressure.
-Web2 apps rarely disrupt users mid-action, but games — especially Web3 games — constantly introduce friction moments: signatures, confirmations, latency, rewards, failure states.
+The biggest shift you’ll feel is learning to design clarity under pressure and under failure.
+Web2 apps rarely interrupt users mid-action, but games (especially blockchain-backed games) constantly introduce friction moments: signatures, confirmations, latency, rewards, failure states — and “did I just lose something?” panic.

 When I review portfolios, I look for: